hrgdavor/multilingual-markdown/inital.todo.md

 ## hashing rules
  - section title JSON data removed before hashing
  - code-block JSON data removed before hashing
- - lines trimmed
+ - lines: timrEnd (trimRight)
- - emtpy lines removed
+ - emtpy lines removed at the end .... (not sure about this one)